 The first breast implant was developed in 1961 by American plastic surgeons Frank Gerow and Thomas Cronin, in collaboration with the Dow Corning Corporation.
 It was referred to as the Cronin-Gerow implant and was used to perform the first breast augmentation surgery in 1962.
 It wasn’t until the late 80s when the FDA conducted an investigation of breast implants and approved them as Class III medical devices.

 Today, plastic surgeons and patients have a varied choice of implants to choose from depending on the needs at hand.
 There are three main types of implants that are used in breast augmentation procedures:

 These are made up of a silicone shell that is filled with a sterile salt water solution.
 Saline breast implants are FDA-approved for women over the age of 18.
 These are typically inserted when empty during the augmentation procedure and then later filled with the saline solution to suit the patient’s goals.
-Saline implants are sometimes a more affordable option for women who are looking to receive a breast enlargement.
+Saline implants are sometimes a more affordable option for women who are looking to undergo breast augmentation AZ.

 Pros and Cons of Saline Implants